le-immortal/StringedCity/README.md

 # StringedCity
-Site made for the Competition organised by IEEE, Manipal Check it out at https://abhinav-li.github.io/StringedCity/
+Site made for the Competition organised by IEEE, Manipal.

+Check it out at
+https://abhinav-li.github.io/StringedCity/